Our Team

 Paula M. Niedenthal

 Paula received her PhD from the University of Michigan and was on the faculty of the departments of psychology at Johns Hopkins University and Indiana University.
-Paula was a member of the National Centre for Scientific Research in France for more than a decade and is now the Howard Leventhal Professor of Psychology at the University of Wisconsin at Madison.
+Following a year’s sabbatical in Aix-en-Provence, Paula became a member of the National Centre for Scientific Research in France, where she worked for 13 years.
+She is now the Howard Leventhal Professor in the University of Wisconsin-Madison’s Department of Psychology and an affiliate of the Institute for Diversity Science.
 Her areas of research include representational models of emotion, the social functions of emotion expression, socio-ecological shapers of emotion culture, and the physiological basis of social tolerance.
-Paula is past president of the Society for Affective Science (SAS) and is lead author of Psychology of Emotion (2017).
-In her free time she enjoys her many pets, including Rudi the miniature pig, all winter and summer sports, and travel. niedenthal@wisc.edu
+Paula is a past president of the Society for Affective Science (SAS) and is the lead author of Psychology of Emotion (3rd edition).
+In her free time, she enjoys being with family, her many pets, including Rudi the miniature pig, winter and summer sports, cooking, and traveling. niedenthal@wisc.edu

 Paula’s CV